legitscoper/polish-multi-aspect-signals-grf/README.md

 ### Credits

 * Signal sprites were made by Patrylec
-* Coding the NewGRF was made by [@username] (https://www.github.com/legitscoper)
+* Coding the NewGRF was made by legitscoper
-* Special thanks to the OpenTTD Discord server and particularly [@username] (https://www.github.com/JGRennison) for helping us with the Set.
+* Special thanks to the OpenTTD Discord server and particularly JGRennison for helping us with the Set.